Data Augmentation#

 Transforms#

-• The expected range of the values of a tensor image is implicitly defined by the data type.
+• The value range of pixels is implicitly defined by the data type.

 • Tensor images with a float data type are expected to have values in [0, 1].